-• The Committee shall develop and review an orientation and continuing education program for directors meeting the requirements set forth in the Company's Corporate Governance Principles.
+The Committee shall develop and review an orientation and continuing education program for directors meeting the requirements set forth in the Company's Corporate Governance Principles.

-Periodic Review of the Company's Shareholder Rights Plan
+Periodic Review of the Company's Available Defensive Mechanisms

-• The Committee shall periodically review, and recommend changes to, the Company's shareholder rights plan.
+• The Committee shall periodically review, and recommend changes to, the Company's defensive mechanisms.